In the late springtime, you may notice large numbers of brown and iridescent shiny green beetles around your lawn and

-Both species of beetles begin their life cycles as grub worm under the lawn or garden soil.
+Both species of beetles begin their life cycles as grub worms under the lawn or garden soil.

-At larval stage, they are called white grubs or white grub worms.
+At the larvae stage, they are called white grubs or white grub worms.

-What do June Bugs eat?
-As white grubs they grow and thrive by feeding on the plant roots.
+What Do June Bugs Eat?
+White grubs grow and thrive by feeding on the plant roots.

-When they emerge in the spring time (usually during the months of May and June) they move on to do moderate damage to your flowers, veggies, grass, shrubs and trees.
+When they emerge in the springtime (usually during the months of May and early June), they move on to do moderate damage to your flowers, veggies, grass, shrubs, and fruit trees.